MAN-06 Test Management

 This manual describes the setup and processes for managing both manual and automated tests with Ketryx Platform.

-Ketryx supports managing tests via its standard items and , via third-party test management solutions such as , and integrates with automated test runs through or any tool that can call the Ketryx .
+Ketryx supports managing tests via its standard items Test Case and Test Execution, via third-party test management solutions such as Xray for Jira, and integrates with automated test runs through GitHub Actions or any tool that can call the Ketryx API.

-Before a product version can be released in Ketryx, all Requirements and other configuration items need to trace to tests (per the configured traceability mode) and all those tests need to be executed, unless they are excluded from the .
+Before a product version can be released in Ketryx, all Requirements and other configuration items need to trace to tests (per the configured traceability mode) and all those tests need to be executed, unless they are excluded from the release test plan.

 Manual test executions are represented by the Test Execution item type in Ketryx, which contains the Steps and Expected behavior from a Test Case, along with the actual Observed behavior and a Test result.
 Test Executions are "point-wise" items associated with one particular version, as defined by the Introduced in version field.